pipobizelli/aer/README.md

-aer
-===

-A beautiful framework that enhances the javascript power
+Do a new way of javascript in javascript ways...

+Enhance the power of your JS now!!!